-C. Communication:
+B. Communication:

 Students are to go to the office to make phone calls home.
-Parents/guardians are encouraged to call the school office.
-The school office staff is excellent at relaying messages from parents to students.
-Emergency phone calls can always be made in the Main Office, Counseling Office, Health Office or classrooms during school hours.
+Parents/guardians may call the main office.
+The main office staff is excellent at relaying messages from parents to students.
+Emergency phone calls can always be made in the main office, guidance office, health office or classrooms during school hours.

-D. The Cherry Valley-Springfield Central School District will not be held responsible for the loss, theft or destruction of any portable electronic devices, including cell phones.
+C. The Cherry Valley-Springfield Central School District will not be held responsible for the loss, theft or destruction of any personal electronic devices.
 Further, the district is not responsible for locating a device that has allegedly been stolen or missing.